carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 Pros:

 * It is an integer type.
-* It makes the implementation simply and efficient.
+* It makes the implementation simple and efficient.
 * Acts exactly like other arithmetic types.
 * Can be implicitly converted to a builtin integer type by the user.